 A7-3.19 Message 21: Aids-to-navigation report

-This message should be used by an Aids to navigation (AtoN) AIS station.
+This message should be used by an AIS Aids to Navigation (AtoN) or AIS Base Station to report the position and status of an AtoN.
 This station may be mounted on an aid-to-navigation or this message may be transmitted by a fixed station when the functionality of an AtoN station is integrated into the fixed station.
 This message should be transmitted autonomously at a Rr of once every three (3) min or it may be assigned by an assigned mode command (Message 16) via the VHF data link, or by an external command, or after any parameter value has changed.
 This message should not occupy more than two slots.

-The IALA Navguide stipulates: “A floating aid to navigation, which is out of position, adrift or during the night is unlighted, may itself become a danger to navigation.
+The IALA NAVGUIDE stipulates: “A floating aid to navigation, which is out of position, adrift or during the night is unlighted, may itself become a danger to navigation.
 When a floating aid is out of position or malfunctioning, navigational warnings must be given.”
 Therefore, a station, which transmits Message 21 should also transmit a safety related broadcast message (Message 14) upon detecting that the floating AtoN has gone out of position or is malfunctioning, at the Competent Authority’s discretion.

 TABLE A7-28